 - When operating is sub-freezing temperatures lubricate with LAW.
 Do not use CLP as it can prevent the firearm from firing.
 Ensure all existing lubricants are thoroughly removed prior to applying LAW. - Avoid bringing firearm into heated shelters or buildings to prevent condensation from forming on moving parts which will freeze when the firearm is brought back outdoors. - If necessary to bring the firearm indoors allow it to warm to room temperature then disassemble and clean thoroughly ensuring all moisture is removed from firearm and re-lubricate with LAW. - When operating in snowy environments conduct frequent inspection of the firearm to ensure snow has not gotten into operating parts.
 Work the action to ensure it is not frozen.
-Use muzzle covers if available. - If the bolt carriage becomes frozen with snow/moisture DO NOT discharge the firearm to free the carriage.
-Warm firearm with body heat or bring indoors until free movement is restored then clean and re-lubricate the firearm.
+Use muzzle covers if available.

-3.6 Adverse/Special Conditions - Continued
+3.5 Adverse/Special Conditions - Continued